theelims/PsychicMqttClient/README.md

                               "-----END CERTIFICATE-----\n";
 ```

-Where setting the server URI just add the reference to the root CA certificate:
+When setting the server URI just add the reference to the root CA certificate:

 ```cpp
 mqttClient.setCACert(eclipse_root_ca);